maj-rf/myblog-api/README.md

 1. Go to root directory and run `npm install` to install dependencies.
 2. Create `.env` file and add your configs.
 3. Run `npm run dev` for development or `npm run build` for production.
-4. Run tests using `npm run dev`.
-This creates a testing MONGODB database .
+4. Run tests using `npm test`.
+This creates a testing MONGODB database.

 ## Setup for ENV variables